berzerk0/Probable-Wordlists/Real-Passwords/WPA-Length/README.md

-This file last updated on 15 May, 2017
+This file last updated on 17 August, 2017

 Most recent commit may be a simple touch, or non-substantive edit to keep all files updated.